AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion/ingest-aep-segments.md

 Where:

 * `IDENTITY_TO_USE_AS_PERSON_ID` is one of the fields you defined as part of the export job.
 For example: `_demoemea.identification.core.email`.
 * `AUDIENCE_ID_x` are the audiences you defined as part of the export job.
 You need to specify these audiences once more as the specification in the export job is a row-level filter.
-That row-level return profiles for the specified segments but also all segment memberships for each of the profiles.
+That row-level filter returns profiles for the specified segments with all the segment memberships for each of the profiles.

 #### Results